damitkumar11/damitkumar11/README.md

-- 👋 Hi, I’m @damitkumar11
+- 👋 Hi, I’m Amit
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science & Machine Learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Science & Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Science & Machine Learning projects
-- 📫 How to reach me ...
+- 📫 Reach me at damitkumar11@gmail.com

 <!---
 damitkumar11/damitkumar11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.